robert-delwood/Spectral-Linter-Wrapper/README.md

 # Spectral-Linter-Wrapper
-A sample wrapper for the Spectral linter

-This application is a wrapper for the Spectral linter.
+This is an application wrapper for the Spectral linter.

-That is, it's a graphical interface for the Spectral linter, which is normally a command line operation.
+That means it's a Windows application.
+It can be used to run Spectral lint.
+Instead of displaying the results in an awkward and hard to read command window, the results are redirected to the application.
+The application uses an intuitive layout.
+The results can be filtered to show results for one, specific error or warning type.
+In other words, it makes it much easier to read.

+To run this application, Spectral lint must be already installed.
+As a test, consider running Spectral lint first, just to see if it's working.
+If it is, then run the application.

-## Running the standalone application
+## Running the application
-I suggest running this application first to see what the application is intended to look like and how it runs.

 1. Before running the application, Spectral linter must be already installed and be able to run succcessfully.
 For full instructions, see https://docs.stoplight.io/docs/spectral/b8391e051b7d8-installation.
 The typical installation is for the **Spectral CLI client**.